Exponentially Closed Fields and the Conjecture on Intersections with Tori: Complete elementary theory

+In section~\ref{classification of strong extensions}, all the definitions used in the statement of axiom 4 were explained.
+We now give a first-order axiom scheme which expresses the axiom, at least within the class of models of the other axioms. \begin{lemma} The following scheme of axioms is first-order expressible.

-For every $n,r \in \N^+$ and every irreducible, rotund, multiplicatively free subvariety $V$ of $G^n$ defined over $F$ and of dimension $n$, the axiom:
+where $n,r$ range over $\N^+$ and $V$ ranges over all the irreducible, rotund, multiplicatively free subvarieties of $G^n$ which are defined over $F$ and of dimension $n$.

+Furthermore if $F$ is a model of axioms 1, 2$'$ and 3$'$ then it satisfies axiom 4 (\seacness) if and only if it satisfies the scheme. \end{lemma}

-which states that for each $\bbar$ there is $(\xbar,e^\xbar) \in V$ with $\xbar$ not satisfying any $Z$-linear dependencies over $\bbar$ and the kernel except those which hold on all of $V$. \end{lemma}
+\begin{proof} In words, the axiom scheme states that for each $\bbar$ there is $(\xbar,e^\xbar) \in V$ with $\xbar$ not satisfying any $Z$-linear dependencies over $\bbar$ and the kernel except those which hold on all of $V$.

-\begin{proof} It is well-known (part of the \emph{fibre dimension theorem}) that when $V$ varies in a parametric family, the set of parameters such that $V$ is irreducible and of dimension $n$ is first-order definable in the field language.
-Theorem~3.2 of \cite{Zilber05peACF0} shows that rotundity and multiplicative freeness are also first-order definable in the field language.
+It is well-known (part of the \emph{fibre dimension theorem}) that when $V$ varies in a parametric family, the set of parameters such that $V$ is irreducible and of dimension $n$ is first-order definable in the field language.
+Theorem~3.2 of \cite{Zilber05peACF0} shows that the properties \emph{rotundity} and \emph{multiplicative freeness} of an algebraic variety are also first-order definable just in the field language.
 So the axiom scheme is first-order expressible.

 Now suppose that $V$, $\bbar$, and $\xbar$ are as given.
 If $V$ happens also to be additively free then $\xbar$ does not satisfy any $\Z$-linear dependencies over $\bbar$ and the kernel , and hence $e^\xbar$ is multiplicatively independent over $e^\bbar$.
 Thus, using strong kernel and extending $\bbar$ if necessary so that $\bbar \sstrong F$ and $V$ is defined over $\bbar$, we deduce that $(\xbar,e^\xbar)$ has transcendence degree $n$ over $\bbar \cup e^\bbar \cup \ker$, and hence in particular it is generic in $V$ over $\bbar$.
 So the axiom scheme implies the SEAC property.